sumtxt/mannheim/README.md

 ### Installation

-To install the latest version from Github using:
+To install the latest version from Github use:

 ``` r
 remotes::install_github("sumtxt/mannheim", force=TRUE)